 But this beauty movement sweeping across the world came with a problem.

-Most of the Argan oil products out there blunt its effectiveness to hydrate and negate some ability to deliver the very benefits we buy it for.
+Most of the Argan oil products out there blunt its effectiveness to hydrate and hinder some ability to deliver the very benefits we buy it for.

 Store-bought brands often pair Argan oil with harmful chemicals in their formulas.
 The toxins used do not complement the oil.
 Instead, they work against it.
 Rather than restoring your skin and hair, they leave you with dry hair and a damaged scalp over time.